Before You Start (Linux Edition)

 ~/.config/ardour3where your preferences, custom key bindings, and other Ardour specific settings are stored.

-- You need to know JACK
+- You might want to get to know JACK

-Ardour requires that you have JACK (the JACK Audio Connection Kit) installed on your system (you might be wondering just what on earth JACK is).
 You can install it from your distribution's software repository using the normal system software install/update tools, or download and build it yourself from the JACK website.